 The imputation of income in the international tax transparency regime is not applicable when the non-resident entity in Spanish territory is resident in another Member State of the European Union or that is part of the European Economic Area Agreement, provided that the taxpayer proves that carries out economic activities.

 Nor does it apply in the case of a collective investment institution regulated by Directive 2009/65/EC of the European Parliament and of the Council, of July 13, 2009, which coordinates the legal, regulatory and administrative provisions on certain collective investment organizations in transferable securities, incorporated and domiciled in a Member State of the European Union.

-Therefore, for the application of this imputation regime, the entity not resident in Spanish territory cannot be resident in another Member State of the European Union or that is part of the European Economic Area Agreement, or being a resident in another Member State of the European Union or the European Economic Area the taxpayer cannot prove that it carries out economic activities or that it is a collective investment institution regulated by Directive 2009 /65/CE.
+Therefore, for the application of this imputation regime, the entity not resident in Spanish territory cannot be resident in another Member State of the European Union or that is part of the European Economic Area Agreement, or being a resident in another Member State of the European Union or the European Economic Area, the taxpayer cannot prove that it carries out economic activities or that it is a collective investment institution regulated by the Directive 2009/65/EC.